 Proving fault and liability for injuries and damage due to an accident are vital to your personal injury case.
 Proving fault in an accident can be straightforward but it may not be in every case.

-To show that the duty was breached, the plaintiff must prove that the person who caused the accident was not operating within their legal duty of care.
-The “reasonable person standard” is used to compare the actions of the defendant to what a reasonable driver, manufacturer, social host or medical provider would have done in the same situation.
+The plaintiff must prove that the person who caused the accident (defendant) breached their legal duty of care.
+The “reasonable person standard” is used to compare the actions of the defendant to what a reasonable driver, manufacturer, social host, or medical provider would have done in the same situation.
 If it is decided that a reasonable person would have acted differently or more carefully, then the defendant can be considered negligent and at least partially at fault for the accident/injuries.
-If the driver was also cited for traffic violation in relation to the accident or a medical provider received disciplinary action for the care they provided the injured party, those actions can help strengthen the case that a duty was breached.
+If the driver was also cited for traffic violation in relation to the accident or a medical provider received disciplinary action for the care they provided the injured party, those actions can help strengthen the case that the defendant acted negligently.

 Proving negligence is not enough to make a person responsible for an accident or injuries.
 The connection must be made that the person or organization’s negligence was the direct or proximate cause of the accident and therefore would not have happened with a reasonable person or organization.

-The main purpose of a personal injury case is for the injured party to recover damages incurred by the accident.
+The main purpose of a personal injury case is for the injured party to recover damages they suffered as a result of the accident.
 A plaintiff must show that they suffered damages directly tied to the case such as medical expenses, pain and suffering, lost wages, etc.